 3. Refactoring (cloud-native)

 You re-architect the application for execution in containers (Azure Kubernetes Service) or in a serverless architecture.
-Recommended only for applications with highly variable traffic or new strategic applications.
+Recommended only for applications with highly variable traffic, differentiating building blocks or new strategic applications.
+Refactoring delivers the best long-term gains in elasticity and cost, but requires real development investment and cloud-native skills in-house or with your partner.

 The migration itself is rarely the largest budget item.
 What surprises SME leaders is the monthly running cost once the migration is complete.